wcarc-on/wcarc-site/minutes/minutes202602.md

 ### Treasurer's Report

 - Glenn, the Treasurer, was absent.
-- The Vice President reported that Mike (VA3TEC), our President, is working on reconstituting the detailed members list, which allows to track the membership, dues and contact information.
+- The Vice President reported that Mike (VA3TEC), our President, is working on reconstituting the detailed members list, which allows us to track the membership, dues and contact information.

 ### Vice President's Report

 - Lawrence (VA3IQ) is working on organizing an in-person regular members meeting the Spring of 2026.
 Robert is working with the Diefenbunker on this matter, however he had no update to report.
-- May MAD.
-Lawrence is trying to set up a group event for the May Microwave Activity Day.
+- May MAD: Lawrence is trying to set up a group event for the May Microwave Activity Day.
 This is a good rehearsal for the various upcoming contests.
 - Upcoming monthly meeting presentations:
    - Being Planned (speakers shall provide a synopsis of their presentation to Lawrence):
       - Wayne (VE3CZO) - Selecting the right capacitor for an application.
       - Mike (VA3TEC) - IP400 Presentation.
-      - Tom (VA3NFA) / Ted (VE3EDE) / Lawrence (VA3IQ) - AREDN Status
+      - Tom (VA3NFA) / Ted (VE3EDE) / Lawrence (VA3IQ) - AREDN Status.
       - Lawrence (VA3IQ) - How to not brick AREDN nodes.
       - Lawrence (VA3IQ) - Logging software acting as Rover controller.